ItzTenDev/CLI-Fortress/README.md

 For now, the tool is only available on Windows.
 After the installation is complete, you can run the tool by just typing `clif` in your terminal.

+# How to uninstall

+Simply open the tool with `clif` and open the command line menu and type the command `$$uninstall` The current process is pretty messy.
+But it will get better on next update.

 ## Newest Features

 > This section will be modified each time there is a new thing.
 It won't show every single feature, just the new ones.